Arrived in NZCR care: 16th February 2020

 • Like many chihuahuas, Poppy does have a luxating patella on her right leg but is not a surgical candidate.

-• Our vet also located a small mass on Poppy’s leg which will need to be removed at the same time as her dental procedure on 17/03.
+• Our vet also located a small mass on Poppy’s leg which was found to be inflammation.
+Poppy is on a cream and wearing a very fashionable e-collar to prevent licking.

 Help us to Help Poppy!

 Donations received for Poppy will be used to pay for her medical treatment, such as: her blood tests, dental procedure and leg lump removal, together with flea and worming and kennel cough vaccine.
 We also use donations to pay for things such as Poppy's raw diet, bed and bedding, toys and any other disposables she may need or want!